 Valuing options requires highly subjective assumptions including the expected stock price volatility over the term of the award, the expected life of an option and the number of awards ultimately expected to vest.
 Changes in these assumptions can materially affect the fair value estimates of an option.
 Furthermore, the estimated fair value of an option does not necessarily represent the value that will ultimately be realized by an employee.
-We used historical data to estimate the expected forfeiture rate, intrinsic and historical data to estimate the expected price volatility, and a weighted-average expected life formula to estimate the expected option life.
+We used historical data to estimate the expected price volatility, and a weighted-average expected life formula to estimate the expected option life.
 The risk-free rate is based on the U.S. Treasury yield curve in effect at the time of grant for the estimated life of the option.